G-7 nations gather to pledge 1B vaccine doses for world | Health

 - United Kingdom

-World leaders from the Group of Seven industrialized nations are set to commit at their summit to share at least 1 billion coronavirus shots with struggling countries around the world — half the doses coming from the US and 100 million from the UK.
+Leaders from the Group of Seven industrialised nations are set to commit at their summit to sharing at least 1 billion coronavirus shots with struggling countries around the world — half the doses coming from the US and 100 million from the UK.

-Vaccine sharing commitments from President Joe Biden and British Prime Minister Boris Johnson set the stage for the G-7 leaders' meeting in southwest England, where leaders will pivot Friday from opening greetings and a "family photo" directly into a session on "Building Back Better From COVID-19."
-"We're going to help lead the world out of this pandemic working alongside our global partners," Biden said, adding that the G-7 nations would join the US in outlining their vaccine donation commitments at the three-day summit.
+Vaccine sharing commitments from US President Joe Biden and British Prime Minister Boris Johnson set the stage for the G-7 meeting in southwest England, where leaders will pivot Friday from opening greetings and a "family photo" directly into a session on "Building Back Better From COVID-19."
+"We're going to help lead the world out of this pandemic working alongside our global partners," Biden said.
 The G-7 also includes Canada, France, Germany, Italy and Japan.
-The leaders meeting in the resort of Carbis Bay hope to energize the global economy as well.
-On Friday they are set to formally embrace a global minimum tax of at least 15 per cent on corporations, seconding an agreement reached a week ago at a meeting of their finance ministers.
+The leaders hope the meeting in the resort of Carbis Bay will also energise the global economy.
+On Friday, they are set to formally embrace a global minimum tax of at least 15 per cent on corporations, following an agreement reached a week ago by their finance ministers.
 The minimum is meant to stop companies from using tax havens and other tools to avoid taxes.
 It represents a potential win for the Biden administration, which has proposed a global minimum tax as a way to pay for infrastructure projects, in addition to creating an alternative that could remove some European countries' digital services taxes that largely hit U.S. tech firms.

 For Johnson, the first G-7 summit in two years — last year's was scuttled by the pandemic — is a chance to set out his vision of a post-Brexit "Global Britain" as a midsized country with an outsized role in international problem-solving.